 Whether you're visiting from out of town or just want to learn some fun facts about the city you live in, don't miss these free events!
 Please note: These are not training runs; we will be making frequent stops during both tours.

-Why do your long runs alone in the same park or neighborhood when you can explore a different part of New York and meet new running buddies?
-From the Brooklyn Bridge to the top of the Bronx, from the Palisades to Thompson Park, get ready to log your miles in a fun new way!
+Join us in exploring different parts of New York and New Jersey while meeting some new running buddies along the way!
+From the Brooklyn Bridge to the top of the Bronx, from the Palisades to Harrison State Park, get ready to log your miles in a fun new way.

 New York City